 Focusing attention on the crisis of murdered and missing Aboriginal women.

-Ottawa (2 Oct.
-2009) – The fourth annual Sisters in Spirit Vigil will take place Oct.
+Ottawa (22 Sept.
+2010) – The fifth annual Sisters in Spirit Vigil will take place Oct.
 4 across Canada to honour murdered and missing Aboriginal women and their families.

-Sisters in Spirit (SIS) is an initiative launched by the Native Women’s Association of Canada (NWAC) to address the issue of the hundreds of Aboriginal women who have either disappeared or have been found murdered in Canada over the past few decades.
+Sisters in Spirit (SIS) is an initiative launched by the Native Women’s Association of Canada (NWAC) to address the issue of the hundreds of Aboriginal women and girls who have either disappeared or have been found murdered in Canada over the past few decades.
 The SIS initiative has worked to identify root causes, trends and circumstances of violence that have led to these disappearances and deaths.